XIM-GSAPP/XIM-GSAPP-Fa20/src/projects/Fall_2020/Universial NYC.md

 For the concluding text of your computational design model documentation, think about the following questions as you reinforce the reason why the results your team's model should implemented.

 1. How do you recommend the results of your model be used?
 Who should learn from this?
+1. Govern
 1. If we are treating this as a proof-of-concept to illustrate the viability of this type of computational approach to the city, what are the next steps for implementation?
 1. Your project evaluation relative to the anti-bias rubric we developed.
 These include identifying limitations, what this does and does not do or include.
-2. Refering to the outcome of 'X minute public spaces' analysis, design more public spaces not only near buildings but also in the buildings
+2. Refering to the outcome of '2 minute public spaces' analysis, design more public spaces not only near buildings but also in the buildings

-### Overall format and flow of text:

-For each of the sections, write the minimum amount that is necessary for your project to be understood by someone reading your post.
-Each section needs to stand alone but it should not be text heavy.
-Someone should be able to read through your post in 10 - 15 minutes.